 Receiving the outcome of your application

-Our deadline to send out the outcome for admission to Masterprogrammes and further education starting in the autumn, is within 25 July.
-But we will usually send questions , offers and outcome before this, so make sure to check your email from you apply and during the spring and summer.
+Our deadline to send out the outcome for admission to master programmes and further education starting in the autumn semester, is within 25 July.
+But we will usually send questions, offers and outcomes before this, so make sure to check your email from when you apply and during the spring and summer.

 Make sure to check the email you registered the application with is an email you can check at least once a week, to not miss questions or offers.
-There will be a deadline of around 1 week to upload the documents or reply to an offer, so make sure to check the email you signed up with at least once every week from the time you registered the application.
+There will be a deadline of around one week to upload any requested documents or reply to an offer.

 But, if you accept the waiting list place and receive an offer before 25 July, you will lose the study place you first accepted.